Physical Therapy Early Assurance Program (EAP) for College Sophomores

 The PT program begins in the summer term (June) after completion of the bachelor’s degree.
 Student Admissions will verify acceptances in January of the year of entry at which time a deposit will be required.
 Candidates who decide (for whatever reason) not to continue with the Early Assurance Program but rather to apply to other Physical Therapy programs via the regular admissions process must first withdraw their guaranteed acceptance to SUNY Upstate.
 The Admissions Committee would be happy to consider your regular admission application via PTCAS from candidates in this situation.

 - SUNY Upstate Physical Therapy Early Assurance application: Apply Now (available March 1-June 15)

 - Two letters of recommendation.
-One must be from a professor (preferably science) from the applicant’s undergraduate college and the second must be from a Physical Therapist the applicant has shadowed for at least 20 hours.
+One must be from a professor (preferably science) from the applicant’s undergraduate college.
 Letters of recommendation from high school teachers or counselors will not be accepted.
 Personal letters of recommendation will not be accepted.

 - $65 Application Fee

 - The application fee for EOP/HEOP students may be waived.
 Please ask your EOP Director to e-mail (firstname.lastname@example.org) our office to verify your enrollment in the EOP/HEOP program at your institution.

 - If applicants have AP and/or IB credit for any of the science prerequisites, they must be listed on the official undergraduate college transcript showing which course at the college it met.
 If not, applicants will be required to submit a degree audit to verify the class that the AP or IB met.